Skip to content

 How early should I start preparing to study abroad?

-Ideally, you should start preparing at least 2–3 months before your departure date.
+Ideally, start preparing at least 2–3 months before your departure date.
+This gives you enough time to sort documents, finances, and accommodation without rushing.

 What is the biggest mistake students make before going abroad?